uxlfoundation/oneapi-construction-kit/doc/overview/tutorials/creating-new-hal/initial-setup.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A RISC-V toolchain or GNU RISC-V toolchain is required to build the RefSi HAL.
-When using Ubuntu 18.04 or Ubuntu 20.04 the toolchain can be simply installed using the Ubuntu package manager without additional CMake setup.
+When using Ubuntu 20.04 the toolchain can be simply installed using the Ubuntu package manager without additional CMake setup.

 For other Linux systems, you'll need to set the CMake variable, ``RISCV_TOOLCHAIN_DIR`` for clang and ``RISCV_GNU_TOOLCHAIN_DIR`` for GCC